They say you never know until it hits you.

-- Monthly vulnerability scans of your servers and mitigation of the vulnerabilities discovered.
+- Monthly vulnerability scans of your servers and mitigation of the vulnerabilities discovered

-- Encryption of your data, both in transit and in storage.
+- Encryption of your data, both in transit and in storage

 - Server hardening

-- Off-site backups
+- Regular, off-site backups

 - Log retention of 6 years

-All HIPAA data handlers (covered entities) who host, receive, transmit or exchange ePHI are required to sign a Business Associates Agreement – a HIPAA-mandated, legal contract that confirms a patient’s data will be kept confidential, both in transit and storage on all servers.
+All HIPAA data handlers (covered entities) who host, receive, transmit or exchange ePHI are required to sign a Business Associates Agreement – a HIPAA-mandated, legal contract that confirms a patient’s data will be kept confidential, both in transit and in storage on all servers.

 Monthly Vulnerability Scans, and Mitigation

 As part of applying the HIPAA Safeguards, the HIPAA-compliant host should scan your HIPAA servers at least once a month and provide a report to you whenever you ask for it.